 Panthers vs Hurricanes Odds, Spread, and Total

-The Florida Panthers look to steal Game 1 on the road and gain home-ice advantage in their Eastern Conference Final series against the Carolina Hurricanes.
-The defending Stanley Cup champion…
+The Florida Panthers look to return home with a 2-0 lead in their Eastern Conference Final matchup against the Carolina Hurricanes.
+The Panthers won Game 1, 5-2.
+Florida scored in…

-The Florida Panthers look to steal Game 1 on the road and gain home-ice advantage in their Eastern Conference Final series against the Carolina Hurricanes.
+The Florida Panthers look to return home with a 2-0 lead in their Eastern Conference Final matchup against the Carolina Hurricanes.

-The defending Stanley Cup champion Panthers are aiming to return to the Final for the third straight season.
-In the playoffs, they defeated the rival Tampa Bay Lightning in five games and just edged out the Toronto Maple Leafs in a seven-game series.
-Over the last four games, goaltender Sergei Bobrovsky has come alive, allowing two goals or fewer in each contest.
+The Panthers won Game 1, 5-2.
+Florida scored in every period and matched Carolina's physicality.
+The Panthers went 2-for-3 on the power play and 3-for-4 on the penalty kill.
+Florida has now won five of its last six playoff games and has scored five or more goals in three of its last four.
+Sergei Bobrovsky was named the first star of the game and has allowed two goals or fewer in five straight outings.

-The Hurricanes made the first two rounds of the playoffs look easy.
-Carolina dispatched the New Jersey Devils in five games and then cruised past the high-powered Washington Capitals by the same margin.
-The Canes have emphasized defense and physicality, gradually building leads throughout games.
-They are a perfect 5-0 on home ice in the postseason and have allowed two goals or fewer in three consecutive games.
+The Hurricanes will look to protect home ice in Game 2.
+They played a solid Game 1 but couldn't capitalize on their scoring chances.
+Carolina outshot Florida 33-20 and won the faceoff battle 42-28.
+They managed to score once on the power play, but it wasn't enough.
+Before this loss, the Canes were riding a three-game playoff winning streak and had been emphasizing defensive hockey.
+Carolina will aim to slow down the Panthers' red-hot offense.

 Spread